 The number of children and adolescents affected by COVID-19 is still unknown, although it is estimated to range from 1-4%; systematic studies with more patients are necessary.
 This is a key question that the Kids Corona platform intends to answer.
 You can find more detailed information on this topic on our home page.

 There are two types of tests to detect COVID-19 available: viral tests (which indicate whether you are currently infected) and antibody tests (which indicate whether you currently are or have previously been infected).

 Antibody tests analyze blood samples using the ELISA technique or also by using “rapid serological tests” to look for antibodies against the SARS-CoV-2 virus.
 Antibodies are proteins produced by our immune cells against infection.
 They help us fight it (when we are still infected) and protect us from contracting it again (once we have already recovered from the infection).
-When these tests are performed on blood samples, they are also called serological tests.
+When these tests are performed on blood samples, they are called serological tests.